kasper-piskorski/docs/pages/documentation/5-migration/OWL-migration.md

 hasAncestor(X, Y) :- hasParent(X, Z), hasAncestor(Z, Y);
 ```

-Upon migration, the OWL ontology will be mapped to the MindmapsDB Model.
+Upon migration, the OWL ontology will be mapped to the Grakn Model.
 The following Graql statement inserts an equivalent structure to the one obtained through the migration mapping:

 ```graql
 insert